A guide to addons for Guild Wars 2 on Linux

 6. Select d3dcompiler_43, d3dcompiler_47 and d3d11_43 and click OK and wait (if you get an error about not using a socket, ignore it)

-NOTE: ScopeBuddy is used for updating ArcDPS before anything runs, as it will be integral for the Markers to work, ArcDPS breaks frequently with updates so having an update check before launch is beneficial (especially if you have to temporarily delete the .dll to launch the game until the addon gets updated)
+NOTE: ScopeBuddy is used for updating ArcDPS before anything runs, and frankly i am tired of manually updating or removing it whenever it breaks the game.
+ArcDPS breaks frequently with updates so having an update check before launch is beneficial (especially if you have to temporarily delete the .dll to launch the game until the addon gets updated)

 1. Make the config file in ~/.config/scopebuddy/AppID/1284210.conf